 As visible in the graph above, the biggest motivational factor for shopping online is a hefty discount.
 Nothing inspires shoppers to spend more than paying less!

 And while slashing the prices is great for your customers, it might not be that awesome for your business.

-Here are a few extra incentives you can use to simplify shoppers’ purchase decision without costing you an arm and a leg.
+Here are a few extra incentives you can use to simplify shoppers’ purchase decisions without costing you an arm and a leg.

 - Optimize pricing and make it visible.
 Give a discount, cross out the old price, add a You save label, and remind the shoppers how much they are saving by shopping in your webshop.

 - Show your love for the customers and invite them back to your webshop by sending out vouchers redeemable after the holidays.